 The higher the deductible means the lower the premiums.
 If you can afford the risk of a higher deductible, this can lower your insurance premiums.

-If you have questions about your collision or comprehensive coverage after an accident, you should discuss your options with an experienced Wisconsin personal injury attorney.
+If you have questions about your collision or comprehensive coverage after an accident, you should discuss your options with an experienced Milwaukee car accident lawyer.
 When Natasha Misra Law represents you for your injury claim, we also help you at no additional cost with the issue of repairing or replacing your vehicle to the full extent permitted by insurance coverage and the law.
 If you have been in an accident, you should not have to bear the economic burden.
 Together, we will look at the facts of your case and uncover all potential sources of recovery.

 My law practice is dedicated to helping people who have suffered injuries in accidents which were not their fault.
 Born and raised in Milwaukee, I come from a family of medical professionals.
 My background and experience help me understand and represent individuals injured in accidents.